 Financial aid at UNC-Chapel Hill consists of:

-- Grants – Gift money (does not require repayment or a work commitment) from federal, state, University, or private funds.
+- Grants – Gift money (does not require repayment) from federal, state, University, or private funds.
 Grants are awarded on the basis of financial need.

-- Work – Money one earns through Federal Work Study employment on campus, in community service agencies, or in approved off-campus jobs.
+- Work – Money earned through Federal Work Study employment on campus, in community service agencies, or in approved off-campus jobs.

-- Scholarships – Gift money (does not require repayment or a work commitment).
+- Scholarships – Gift money (does not require repayment).
 Scholarships are awarded on the basis of academic achievement, individual talent, and/or possibly some other criteria specified by the donor.
 These awards may or may not have financial need as a criterion.